What Is Emotional Flooding in a Relationship & How to Deal

 High-stress situations

 When life becomes stressful—whether through work, health, or other pressures—the emotional state can become fragile.
-In these moments, even a minor conflict or disagreement can feel like too much, pushing someone into a state of flooding emotionally.
+In these moments, even a minor conflict or disagreement can feel like too much, pushing someone into a state of flooded emotionally.

-It can be harder to process feelings when there is constant strain, making emotional regulation feel almost impossible.
+It can be harder to process feelings when there is constant strain, making emotional regulation almost impossible.

 -